Ukamaka95/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is for a script that prints the current user
+These are groups the current user is a part of